rubenmtzc/rmc-academic/content/publication/example/index.md

 ---
 title: "Confianza y Capital Social: Evidencia para México.
 Revista Economía Sociedad y Territorio.
 Vol XV, no. 48, May 2015.
-With Edgardo Ayala Gaytan and Ernesto Aguayo Tellez."
+With Edgardo Ayala Gaytan and Ernesto Aguayo Tellez"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here